christfellowshipchurch/flat-ui-web/src/Media/README.md

 ![alt christ-fellowship-flat-ui](/docs/static/Media.png)

 ## About
 The media object renders either a video or an image within the boundaries of an aspect ratio.
 The content is centered horizontally and vertically when cropped into the ratio.
 The component uses the package `react-image` in order to take advantage of the loading state so that there will be a loading graphic displayed while the image is loading.
-Currently, there is not support for overriding the loading graphic and it uses the [StandardLoader](/docs/src/Loaders)
+Currently, there is not support for overriding the loading graphic and it uses the [RingLoader](/docs/src/Loaders) from this package.

 ## Usage
 When passing in both a video and an image, the video will be stacked on top of the image, although both will render.